 Change up the called for veggies to suit your taste, or to accommodate what you have on hand.
 No carrots?
 Use mushrooms or peppers.
 Either way, just chop them up and sauté first.
 Don’t skip the sautéing as this will remove the excess moisture and you don’t want that extra water in your meatballs, for best texture.

-Serve your vegan meatballs on their own.
+Serve your lentil meatballs on their own.
 (They’re that good!)
 Or serve them with your favourite pasta, or vegetable noodles for a low calorie meal.

 These lentil meatballs taste great both with or without sauce.
 For a softer, more traditional meatball texture, use your favourite marinara sauce.
 For a crunchier, more textured meatball, serve without sauce.